Work in Canada

 These categories are narrower than they sound, and the conditions matter.
 We check your exact circumstances against the current rules rather than assuming a label fits.

-Exempt from a permit is not exempt from entry rules
+Working in Canada without a work permit is not exempt from entry rules

-What if you do need a work permit?
+What if you do need a work permit instead?

-If your activity is genuine Canadian work, you will need a permit, either an LMIA-based permit under the Temporary Foreign Worker Program or an LMIA-exempt permit under the International Mobility Program.
+If your activity is genuine Canadian work, you will need a permit, either an LMIA-based permit under the Temporary Foreign Worker Program (see how an LMIA works) or an LMIA-exempt permit under the International Mobility Program.
+In some cases an open work permit may apply.
 We assess which route fits your role and build the application.
-Whether you can work in Canada without a work permit or need one, our free eligibility checker is a quick first step.
+Whether you can work in Canada without a work permit or need one, our free eligibility checker is a quick first step toward the right route.

 Frequently asked questions